 How Much Can You Make Renting Your Car?

 How much you make renting out your car largely depends on where you live and the demand for your specific type of vehicle.
-You’ll get paid differently for renting out an SUV than you would for a compact car, for example.
+For example, you’ll get paid differently for renting out an SUV than you would for a compact car.

 What About the Risks?

 Renting out your car to strangers may understandably make you nervous.
 It’s bad enough when your friend or child wants to borrow your wheels.

 Rental car companies understand people’s hesitancy to hand over their keys.
 That’s why they offer large insurance policies for their rental cars and why it tends to cost more money if you opt for them when you travel.

 Renters are responsible for covering the price of the policy, often in excess of $500,000, before getting behind the wheel.
 If the car gets damaged, the renter pays a deductible, and the rental car company works to get your car fixed.

 In most cases, the rental company will ensure that you and your car are protected.

 For example, Turo offers three vehicle protection plans for hosts: “Premium,” “Standard” and “Basic.”
 All three plans provide up to $1 million in liability protection but differ in how things like exterior wear and tear are covered.